Primitives

 Interpolating Strings

-Karina supports string interpolation, allowing you to embed variables and expressions directly within a string using the $ syntax.
-Interpolation works in two forms:
+Karina supports string interpolation, allowing you to embed variables and expressions directly within a string using single quots and the $ syntax.
+You can only embed variables after a $ sign.

 let name = "Karina"